kubeshop/testkube-docs/docs/articles/istio.md

 configurations below to utilize Testkube until they can upgrade their cluster to enable native sidecars:

-### Configurations for Istio installations without native sidecars
+### Configurations for Istio Installations Without Native Sidecars

 All the values mentioned will be from the top of the specified chart.